 I’m currently developing a number of other creative and disruptive projects that focus the ecological, climate and environmental crises in different ways.

 I am also the Director of Topolocus Limited, the company I do my work through.
-My projects are often slow-burn, disruptive and hard to get off the ground.
-If you want to you can support my work here.

 “Daniel Raven-Ellison is a powerful speaker that takes his audience on an unexpected journey through their own cities and backyards, shifting their perceptions along the way.
 His passion and creativity are infectious, and by the end of his talk you too will be a guerrilla geographer.”
 Anastasia Cronin, Director, Explorer Programmes, National Geographic